JamesTheGiblet/EMBER/readme.md

 - One sensor type (light)
 - Two genes (threshold, efficiency)
 - Three states (thriving, dying, dead)
-- Four behaviors emerge (seek light, avoid darkness, compete for resources, adapt to environment)
+- Behaviors emerge (seek light, avoid obstacles, compete for resources)

 Nothing is pre-programmed except the capacity to sense, the cost of existence, and the rule for energy gain.